nfinit/ansibench/README.md

 Because CodeWarrior cannot utilize the included makefiles, the source files must be manually included in a CodeWarrior project with appropriate build targets specified for single and double-precision executables.
 Because LINPACK builds by default in double-precision mode, the symbol `SP` must be defined at compile time to override this, typically accomplished using a command-line option such as `-DSP` when calling GCC, for example.

-Rather than using command-line options to define symbols prior to compilation, CodeWarrior instead utilizes "prefix files," and to this end a simple header file `sp.h` is included in the LINPACK `utils` directory to define `SP` at compile time. **Simply include `sp.h` in your project and reference it as a prefix file in your build target to build a single-precision executable.**
+Rather than using command-line options to define symbols prior to compilation, CodeWarrior instead utilizes "prefix files," and to this end a simple header file `sp.h` is included in the LINPACK `utils` directory to define `SP` at compile time. **Simply include `sp.h` in your project and reference it as a prefix file in your build target to build a single-precision executable.** You'll likely need to include it in all of your build targets to avoid errors; double-precision builds simply won't need to reference it.

+After setting up your build targets, LINPACK can be easily built and run directly from the CodeWarrior IDE.

 ##### [LINPACK results](http://github.com/nfinit/ansibench/wiki/LINPACK-results)
 ---------------------------------------------------------------------------